Oriental BeautySave £41 on 150g vacuum packs!

 The tea, from the chin shin dah pah cultivar, is grown on the protected leeward side of low lying hills, which enjoy high humidity and plenty of sunlight – the ideal environment for attracting the leafhoppers.

-For an interesting variation on this tea, see the sister tea – Black Oriental Beauty – a fully oxidised version of the oolong.
+For an interesting variation on this tea, see our Black Oriental Beauty – a fully oxidised version of the oolong.

 This is lovely to drink throughout the day and is especially good with cake!